 Oil spills, whether from blowouts, pipeline leaks or shipping accidents, pose a tremendous risk to arctic ecosystems.
 Marine ecosystems are particularly vulnerable.

-Spill cleanup is impossibleThere is currently no effective method for containing and cleaning up an oil spill in ice conditions.
+Spill cleanup is impossibleThere is no proven effective method for containing and cleaning up an oil spill in icy water.

-Spill recovery is slowThe Arctic is characterised by a short productive season, low temperatures, and limited sunlight.
+Spill recovery is slowThe Arctic is characterized by a short productive season, low temperatures, and limited sunlight.

 As a result, it can take many decades for Arctic regions to recover from habitat disruption, tundra disturbance and oil spills.

 Economically and culturally important species are at riskOffshore oil exploration, drilling and production can disturb the fish and animals that are cornerstones of the subsistence and cultural livelihoods of Indigenous peoples in the Arctic.
 Arctic fisheries, providing both food and economic value far beyond the Arctic, are also at risk.

 Ocean noise can injure marine mammalsWhales and other marine mammals use sound to navigate, find mates, and find food in the often dark waters of the ocean.
 Seismic noises, like the air gun used by oil and gas companies to explore for oil offshore, can be deafening for these species.
 Excessive ocean noise from oil and gas exploration and drilling could cause injury, confusion, and even death.